-Ruth Gladen, RN program coordinator ruth.gladen@ndscs.edu 701-671-2969 or 2981 Mayme Green Allied Health Center 213Q
+Ruth Gladen, RN program coordinator alliedhealthcareers@ndscs.edu 701-671-2984 or 2981 Mayme Green Allied Health Center 213Q ► Delivery Methods Face to Face: Wahpeton

-Face to Face: Wahpeton Online: Some Classes
+Online: Some Classes

 This program is available for individuals who wish to pursue a career in nursing and become a Registered Nurse (RN).
 The graduate will have an excellent opportunity for immediate employment and/or transfer to a baccalaureate program in nursing.